-Norwegian Scenic Route Hardanger consists of four stretches: Granvin - Steinsdalsfossen, Norheimsund - Tørvikbygd, Jondal - Utne, and Kinsarvik - Låtefoss.
+Norwegian Scenic Route Hardanger consists of four stretches: Granvin - Steinsdalsfossen , Norheimsund - Tørvikbygd , Jondal - Utne , and Kinsarvik - Låtefoss .
 A ferry operates from Tørvikbygd - Jondal and from Kinsarvik - Utne - Kvandal.
 This route is open for traffic throughout the year.

-For cyclists: This scenic route has three “arms” that are connected by ferry crossings.
-Beware of heavy traffic during the summer months.
+For cyclists: Beware of heavy traffic during the summer months.
 Avoid tunnels on the road from Kinsarvik to Odda, and onwards to Låtefossen - instead ride on the "outside".